-Many doctors who even go so far as to properly diagnose Hashimoto’s thyroid disease will still stop short of a full-on treatment of the disorder.
-They will prescribe hormone replacement and continue testing your thyroid levels until they normalize.
+Many doctors who properly diagnose Hashimoto’s thyroid disease will still stop short of a full-on treatment of the disorder.
+They may prescribe hormone replacement and continue testing your thyroid levels until they normalize.
 But in many cases, while hormone replacement can certainly take the edge off of symptoms, or even totally neutralize them, they don’t actually address the core issue as to why Hashimoto’s started in the first place.

-Above all else, Hashimoto’s is an immune problem, and until the immune system is calmed down, even if Hashimoto’s enters remission, your body will be at risk for further autoimmune attacks.
+Above all else, Hashimoto’s is an immune problem, and until the immune system calms down, even if Hashimoto’s enters remission, your body will be at risk for further autoimmune attacks.

-A full spectrum plan for Hashimoto’s should involve further investigation as to what initially triggered the disorder, as well as hormone replacement when needed, but also dietary and lifestyle changes to remove aggravating stressors that could be perpetuating the immune dysfunction.
+A full spectrum plan for Hashimoto’s should involve further investigation as to what initially triggered the disorder, as well as hormone replacement when needed.
+Those with Hashimoto’s should also make dietary and lifestyle changes to remove aggravating stressors that could be perpetuating the immune dysfunction.

 Hashimoto’s Thyroiditis Diet

-A Hashimoto’s diet should be one that first of all focuses on real, whole food.
+A Hashimoto’s diet should be one that focuses on real, whole foods.
 Processed food is filled with refined sugars and preservatives that will certainly not help restore balance to the immune system.

 Next, and of high importance, is the removal of gluten and dairy.
 These two foods, when paired with leaky gut, can be enough to keep autoimmunity running for years.
+Your immune system is intuitive, in that it can produce cells to attack viruses, but it’s not foolproof.
 When your gut is allowing undigested food particles into your bloodstream, the immune system misreads gluten and dairy in particular as thyroid cells because they’re similar in structure.
-The immune system is certainly intuitive in that it can produce cells to attack viruses, but it’s not intelligent enough to understand what is self and what is non-self when it gets compromised.

 Healing the gut lining is imperative in order to reach remission from Hashimoto’s (or any) autoimmune disease.
-This means plenty of vegetables, high quality protein, high quality omega-3 anti-inflammatory fats, and low-glycemic fruits.
-While all fruit certainly has its place, when you’re under autoimmune attack, it’s best to eat substantially more vegetables than fruits, to keep the blood sugar stable.
+This means plenty of vegetables, high quality protein, high quality omega–3 anti-inflammatory fats and low-glycemic fruits.
+When you’re under autoimmune attack, it’s best to eat substantially more vegetables than fruits to keep the blood sugar stable.
 The body will heal best when it is balanced.

 Bone Broth for Hashimoto’s

 Bone broth, of course, is at the top of every gut healing food list.
 It helps to repair the lining of the small intestine to keep out foreign invaders that mess with the immune system.
-It also helps to maintain remission of autoimmunity, and is safe for every stage of life and wellness, so there’s never a need to stop bone broth.
+It also helps to maintain remission of autoimmunity.
+It’s safe for every stage of life and wellness, so there’s never a need to stop bone broth.

-For a Hashimoto’s plan, I recommend bone broth two or three times daily.
+For a Hashimoto’s plan, we recommend bone broth two or three times daily.
 You can drink it plain or add it to soups or stews.
 Not only will it help to heal leaky gut, but it’ll also do wonders for the aches and pains that come along with Hashimoto’s.
-This is because the gelatin and collagen contained in bone broth are extremely nourishing and restorative for joints, muscles, hair, skin, and nails.
-It’s literally like drinking liquid vibrance.
+This is because the gelatin and collagen in bone broth are extremely nourishing and restorative for joints, muscles, hair, skin and nails.
+It’s like drinking liquid vibrance.

 Hashimoto’s Friendly Recipes

 Want to get started on some thyroid-friendly recipes?
-Here’s a round-up of some of the best that are simple, tasty, and satisfying.
+Here’s a round-up of simple, tasty and satisfying foods to help you heal.

 - One-Pan Harvest Chicken Dinner with Brussels Sprouts and Butternut Squash by PaleoHacks